futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-09-CSS-Text&Font/README.md

 }
 ```

 ### CSS Fonts

+font adds value to your text.
+It is also important to choose the correct color and text size for the font.
 Font Selection is Important
 Choosing right font has a huge impact.

-Using a font that is easy to read is important. font adds value to your text.
-It is also important to choose the correct color and text size for the font.

 ### Generic Font Families
 In CSS there are five generic font families:

 #### Serif fonts:
-have a small stroke at the edges of each letter.
+have a small stroke at edges of each letter.
 They create a sense of formality and elegance.

 #### Sans-serif:
 fonts have clean lines (no small strokes attached).
 They create a modern and minimalistic look.

 #### Monospace fonts:
-here all the letters have the same fixed width.
+all letters have the same fixed width.
 They create a mechanical look.

 #### Cursive fonts:
 imitate human handwriting.